Torso (Image Comics): Collected editions

 The series was collected in a trade paperback, Torso: A True Crime Graphic Novel (ISBN 1582406979), in 2001, and also published by Image.
 Marvel Comics reformatted and reprinted the comic book in its Icon imprint in March 2012.
+In June 2022, Dark Horse republished the collected series as Torso: A True Crime Graphic Novel.

 Reception and awards

 After its release, Torso was met with critical acclaim from both critics and consumers alike.
 The graphic novel won the 1999 Eisner Award for "Comic Book Excellence, Talent Deserving of Wider Recognition".
 Torso was nominated for an International Horror Guild award for best graphic story and for 3 International Eagle Awards.
 The graphic novel elevated both Bendis and Marc's careers in the comic book industry, which soon led Bendis being discovered and recruited by Marvel as well as solidifying his reputation as a crime writer.
 Comic Book Resources called it "one of the great crime comics of the late 20th century".

 Today, the graphic novel is considered one of the best of its genre.
-Comics Alliance listed the graphic novel in its "8 of the Best Noir Comics", calling it "an engaging and — unsurprisingly — genuinely creepy story".
+ComicsAlliance listed the graphic novel in its "8 of the Best Noir Comics", calling it "an engaging and — unsurprisingly — genuinely creepy story".
 Top Tenz ranked in at #4 in its list "Top 10 Crime Comics", describing it as a "stunning and chilling examination of one of America’s great unsolved crime sprees".
 Jesse Schedeen from IGN ranked Torso at #5 in her "9 Great Murder Mystery Comics", stating that it "used these real-world events to weave a great mystery with a dramatic climax".

 Film

-In January 2006, Variety reported that director David Fincher would be directing a film version of Torso for Miramax.
-The producers were Bill Mechanic, Don Murphy, Todd McFarlane and Terry Fitzgerald.
-Screenwriter Ehren Kruger was set to adapt the series.
+On January 11, 2006, Variety reported that director David Fincher would be directing Torso for Paramount Pictures with Bill Mechanic, Don Murphy, Todd McFarlane and Terry Fitzgerald producing and Ehren Kruger writing the screenplay.
 In a September 2009 unedited episode of Fanboy Radio, Bendis confirmed the Torso film has been canceled by Miramax and the rights have reverted to Bendis.
 The story of the failed attempt to make the film was told in Bendis's autobiographical graphic novel, Fortune and Glory.

 In 2013, new plans for an adaptation was greenlit, with David Lowery hired to write and direct the film.
-Bendis said that while the projects had its ups and downs over the last 15 years, he’s never lost belief in its cinematic potential.
+Bendis said that while the projects had its ups and downs over the last 15 years, he's never lost belief in its cinematic potential.

 In March 2017, director Paul Greengrass was hired to direct and produce Ness for Paramount Pictures with producers John Davis, Greg Goodman and John Fox producing from Davis Entertainment with David Engel from Circle of Confusion.
 Screenwriter Brian Helgeland was set to write the script.
+On May 8, 2018, it was announced that Paramount had abandoned the film, and would let the rights revert back to Bendis and Andreyko, until October 20, 2022, Bendis revealed that Corin Hardy was attached to direct the film adaptation entitled Torso.